Dhilipfr/slatetest/docs/api/nodes/editor.md

 # Editor

 The `Editor` object stores all the state of a slate editor.
-It can be extended by plugins to add helpers and implement new behaviors.
+Its can be extended by plugins to add helpers and implement new behaviors.

 ```typescript
 interface Editor {